prashantfb65/spark-project/README.md

 - The Job tracker sends the code to run on the task trackers

 ### Spark
-We can think of Spark as a flexible alternative of MapReduce.
+- We can think of Spark as a flexible alternative of MapReduce.
+- MapReduce requires files to be stored in HDFS, Spark doesn't
+- Spark can also perform operations up to 100% faster than MapReduce